emiliaengberg-rs/t3-readspeaker-services/Documentation/Using/Index.rst

       :class: with-shadow
       :alt: Save the plugin selection

-5. Verify that the plug-in is visible on the page
+5. Verify that the plugin is visible on the page

    The plugin should now be visible in the content section: